Health Screening for Secondary School

 Hearing issues may affect learning.
 Early detection and correction of hearing issues ensure that your child's learning will not be affected.

 The student will be asked to put on headphones and have his/her hearing tested with an audiometer.
-If the student cannot hear all or some of the sounds, his/her ear may be examined and he/she will be referred to the Student Health Centre for further assessment.
+If the student cannot hear all or some of the sounds, he/she will be referred to the Student Health Centre for further assessment.

 Please refer to the Advisory on the hearing test.
 The advisory lists signs and symptoms which may suggest that further assessment of your child's hearing is advisable.